Open-EO/openeo-python-client/docs/auth.rst

     when authenticating.

-    The details of how to obtain the client ID and secret largely depend on the backend and OpenID Connect provider: you might have to register a client yourself, or you might have to use an existing client ID.
+    The details of how to obtain the client ID and secret largely depend on the back-end and OpenID Connect provider: you might have to register a client yourself, or you might have to use an existing client ID.
-    Consult the openEO backend (documentation)
+    Consult the openEO back-end (documentation)
     about how to obtain client ID (and secret).

 *   There are several possible "**flows**" (also called "grants")